larswik/IFC-Specification/IFC4x3/Quantities/l/Length_2U468iDh12lfpRdFjlDGpa/Documentation.md

-Volume of the element.
+The length of the object.

-Total volume of the arch element.
+The axis arch length from the profile center of gravity.